Insider Threat Vulnerability Assessor Training

 - Overview of ITVA capabilities and indicators for each area / workbook

 Course methods include lecture, group exercises, and scenario completion.
-Participants will receive a course notebook, case studies and a downloadable copy of the course materials.
+Participants will receive a course notebook, case studies and electronic course materials downloadable from the SEI Learning Portal.
+Students attending in-person offerings in an SEI Training Facility are required to bring a laptop to be used only during course exercises.

 Participants completing the Insider Threat Vulnerability Assessor Training Certificate must take the prerequisite courses: Overview of Insider Threat Concepts and Activities and Building an Insider Threat Program before taking this course.

 Students are strongly recommended to also take the Insider Threat Program Manager: Implementation and Operation course to provide additional background knowledge for the course, but this is not required.